Environments overviewEdit on GitHub

 Your production environment must host the code that the end-user gets to interact with directly.
 The code must already be tested on the staging environment for stability and performance.

 Do not make changes to the production environments directly unless they have been verified on your staging and dev environments first.
+We highly recommend testing every data load and import, as well as any integrations on your staging environment.

 For submitting the form